owenthereal/gh/README.md

 **Easy installation**

-There're no pre-requirements to run gh.
-Download the [binary](http://bit.ly/go-gh) and go!
+There're no pre-requirements to install gh.
+Download the [binary](https://github.com/jingweno/gh/releases) and go!

 ## Installation